estnltk/estnltk/docs/tutorials/text.rst

                 'start': 0,
                 'text': 'mõeldud'}]}

-The word "mõeldud" has quite a lot ambiguity as it can be interpreted either as a *verb* or *adjective*.
+The word *mõeldud* has quite a lot ambiguity as it can be interpreted either as a *verb* or *adjective*.
 Adjective version itself can be though of as singular or plural and with different suffixes.

 This ambiguity also affects how properties work.